Effectiveness of Contact Tracing on Networks with Cliques: Conclusion Discussion

 \section{Conclusion \& Discussion}

-In this paper, we show how to incorporate quarantining into a model of disease spread on social networks with a local group structure that is modeled with cliques.
-More precisely, we derive the impact of clique size as a function of contact tracing efficiency to the epidemic threshold and epidemic size.
-Using a deliberately simplified contact network structure, we illustrate how contact tracing can be more efficient than what would be predicted by models that assume a fully mixed population or a locally tree-like network structure.
-Moreover, when quarantining is less certain for lower $\alpha$ values, the outbreak size $E$ decreases more by increasing the clique sizes.
-That is, contact tracing is more efficient in networks with more clustering than networks without clustering and the same average degree, i.e., the conventional epidemic models can underestimate the effectiveness of contact tracing.
-We show that disregarding group structure in contact tracing is analogous to disregarding group structure in models of complex contagion where previous exposures increase the chance of adoption/infection.
+In this work, we incorporate contact tracing into disease-spread models on social networks, focusing on how local group structures, modeled with cliques, impact the epidemic thresholds and sizes.
+This model, contrasting with traditional assumptions of fully mixed or tree-like networks, demonstrates greater efficacy of contact tracing in networks with clustering.
+Moreover, we show that disregarding group structure in contact tracing is analogous to ignoring group structure in complex contagion models where previous exposures increase the chance of adoption/infection.
 This illustrates the possible benefits of contact tracing in real-world settings, especially in the early stage of disease spread, where quarantining limits the possible paths of infection that disease can take through a network.

-Our model is an idealized representation and therefore oversimplifies the complexities of disease transmission and contact tracing.
+The dynamical model we used in this paper is an idealized representation and, therefore, oversimplifies the complexities of disease transmission and contact tracing.
 In actual social situations, the implementation of contact tracing may vary across different groups within the network, resulting in strong effects on infection risk and threshold size.
-The networks we analyzed did not reflect real-world social contact networks, which are highly diverse.
-Further, our model integrates factors related to the timing of contact tracing and isolation into a single parameter $\alpha$.
-In this simplification, contact tracing is always either entirely successful or entirely unsuccessful, while in reality, contact tracing could be partially successful such that the isolated individual passes on the infection to part of the contacts that would have been infected without any intervention.
-Further, there could be additional effects in networks with cliques that are affected by the timing.
+Further, our model integrates factors related to contact tracing and isolation timing into a single parameter $\alpha$.
+Contact tracing is always either entirely successful or unsuccessful in this simplification.
+In reality, contact tracing could be partially successful such that the isolated individual passes on the infection to part of the contacts that would have been infected without any intervention.
+Additionally, there could be additional effects in networks with cliques that are affected by the timing.
 Further research is needed to understand how quarantining measures impact epidemics on more realistic contact networks with contact tracing and how outbreak sizes are distributed in such settings.